zempo/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

   - All tables must have the standard 4 auditing fields in place and working, being populated: created on, created by, last modified on, last modified by.
 The auditing usernames will all default to `llama`.
   - USERS have a one to many relationship with TODOS.

-- [ ] SeedData.java is a sample class that can be modified to populate the database.
-However, this is the seed data to use for this application.
-The structure can change, the data should not change.
+- [ ] SeedData.java is a class provided to populate the database.
+The structure cannot be changed!
 Do populate the database with this data.

+- [ ] Do NOT change or delete entries in the POM.XML - Dependencies may be added as needed

 The following end points are already available in the initial application.
 You are to make sure the end points work with the newly added todos table